MCJack123/CraftOS-PC/docs/standards.md

 * Mouse clicks on buttons > 3 (not left/middle/right) are ignored, and no event is sent.
 * The `load` function is now resumable (you can call `coroutine.yield` from it); however, this is experimental, and uses threads to make this possible.
 Expect some performance loss due to this.
 * Parameters to `os.queueEvent` are copied instead of moved, meaning functions are deleted when queueing an event.
+* The `playAudio` method of speakers works much more like it does in-game.

 ## Vanilla mode
 CraftOS-PC provides another compatibility-related configuration option called vanilla mode (`vanilla`).
 Vanilla mode disables all of the extra features of CraftOS-PC inside CraftOS, making it essentially equivalent to other emulators without these features, such as CCEmuX.
 This is useful if you want as authentic of a CraftOS experience as possible, even if it means giving up additional functionality.